juniorgasparotto/SysCommand/documentation/en.md

 The last command showed the limitation of overload with regard to optional parameters.
 The parser understood that both methods with `MyAction3` parameters are invalid, see:

-* MyAction3 (int arg0): does not have the input "arg1" that was requested, so this invalid.
+* `MyAction3(int arg0)`: Does not have the input `--arg1` that was requested, so this invalid.
-* MyAction3 (int arg0, int arg1): Has the input "arg1", but does not have the input "--", so this invalid arg0.
+* `MyAction3(int arg0, int arg1)`: Has the input `--arg1` , but does not have the input `--arg0` , so this invalid.

-In this case the parser had chosen the only valid method, i.e. the method `MyAction3` _without parameters_ and will use the extra argument "arg1" to try to find him as property on some `Command` , however this property does not exist in any place, generating the error.
+In this case the parser had chosen the only valid method, i.e. the method `MyAction3` _without parameters_ and will use the extra argument `--arg1` to try to find him as property on some `Command` , however this property does not exist in any place, generating the error.

 ## <a name="methods-positional-inputs" />Using positional inputs